|

 1/1855 Walden Lewis Will Probate

-From the many Mississippi censuses, the preponderance of evidence indicates that the greater Parker family of Southeast Mississippi originated in South Carolina.
+From the many Mississippi censuses, the preponderance of evidence indicates that the greater Parker family of Southeast Mississippi originated in North Carolina.
 Potential progenitors were enumerated in the 1816 Mississippi Territorial Census.

 Clarke Co | Wayne Co | Greene Co |